bruanselmi/bruanselmi/README.md

-## 👋 Olá, eu sou @bruanselmii. 🎓 Estudante de Engenharia de Computação.
+## 👋 Olá, eu sou Bruna Anselmi. 🎓 Estudante de Engenharia de Computação.

 <!--
 **bruanselmi/bruanselmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.